gongzihanyoyo/LynkLLM-CE/README.md

 [lynkllm-ce.pages.dev](https://lynkllm-ce.pages.dev)

-*\*The version on this online demo site might be more up-to-date than the code on Github.*
+*\* The version on this online demo site might be more up-to-date than the code on Github, so you can experience new features ~~and new bugs~~ here.*

 ## Precautions